The basic journey looks like this –

 The self catering will allow you to expand on the very limited vegan and vegetarian food choices – tortilla, bread, salad and cheese basically – as the local shops sell plenty of seasonal fruit and veg.

 From Horta there are beautiful walks, downhill bike rides with swimming options along the way, and even an opportunity to go kayaking on the nearby Ebre river.
-The local Picasso Centre is also well worth a visit.
+The local Picasso Centre is also well worth a visit, but check opening times, it is mainly only open at weekends.

 A couple of lower cost places that retreatants have stayed at are: